One-Nexus/Synergy/README.md

 #### Hybrid Options

 In some cases, you may require a hybrid of the above 2 options.
 You may have a set of styles you wish to use conditionally, and you may wish for these styles to vary depending on the value passed.
-Let's look at the following example:
+Let's look at the following example - imagine we have a side header on our website, and we want to easily change whether it appears on the left or right hand side:

 ```css
 @mixin header($config: ()) {